hikerpig/gatsby-project-kb/demo/content/readme.md

 ### Obsidian

-Currently this theme is far less versatile than Obsidian's publishing system.
+Currently this theme is far less versatile than Obsidian's publishing system. e.g. lack of tagging system.

-And this doest not support nested folder very well (yet).

-But this is free and open, you can extend it as you wish.
+But this is free and open, you can always extend it as you wish.

 ## Extending it in your Gatsby site